 VWAP’s strength lies in its adaptability.
 It listens to the market and reacts accordingly.

-• Market-Sensitive: Trades bigger when the market is busy, smaller when it’s not.
+It is market-sensitive because it trades bigger when the market is busy and smaller when it is not.

-• Blends with Flow: Helps you hide large orders within natural activity.
+It blends with flow because it helps you hide large orders within natural activity.

-• Great for Active Pairs: Works especially well in liquid, high-volume markets like EUR/USD.
+It can also work well for active pairs, especially liquid, high-volume markets like EUR/USD.

 Limitations of VWAP: Where It Falls Short